-The Group has the following interests in the biodiesel production business:
+Glencore Agri has the following interests in the biodiesel production business (in addition to biodiesel produced at Magdeburg, noted above):

-- 100 per cent. ownership interests in "Biopetrol", Rotterdam and Biopetrol Rostock, operating two biodiesel production facilities; - a 50 per cent. ownership interest in Renova San Lorenzo, the largest biodiesel producer in Argentina.
-The facilities are integrated within the industrial complex of Vicentin, the Group's joint venture partner in Renova, resulting in all processing steps from seed, via oil to biodiesel and refined glycerine taking place in the same location, including its own deep sea export terminal; and - a 50 per cent. interest in two other biodiesel production facilities in Argentina with a combined production capacity of 50,000 tonnes per annum.
+- 100 per cent. ownership interests in Biopetrol Rotterdam and Biopetrol Rostock, operating two biodiesel production facilities; - a 50 per cent. ownership interest in Renova San Lorenzo, the largest biodiesel producer in Argentina.
+The facilities are integrated within the industrial complex of Vicentin, Glencore Agri's joint venture partner in Renova, resulting in all processing steps from seed, via oil to biodiesel and refined glycerine taking place in the same location, including its own deep sea export terminal; and - a 50 per cent. interest in two other biodiesel production facilities in Argentina with a combined production capacity of 50,000 tonnes per annum.